bubl-ai/bubl-ai.github.io/_posts/2024-03-23-RAG-Design-Tradeoffs.md

 During query time, relevant keywords are extracted from the query, which are then matched with pre-extracted Node keywords to fetch the corresponding Nodes.
 Subsequently, the extracted Nodes are used for synthesis.

 #### 2.2.5.
 Knowledge Graphs
-Graph RAG is an approach to retrieve information from a Knowledge Graph for a given task and serves as a compelling alternative to the traditional "split and embedding" method discussed earlier.
+Graph RAG is an approach to retrieve information from a Knowledge Graph for a given task and serves as a compelling alternative to the split-embed method used in previous index types.
 In this approach, data is represented as a network consisting of various types of entities (nodes) and their relationships (edges).

 Similar to document hierarchies, a Knowledge Graph can consistently and accurately retrieve related rules and concepts, significantly reducing hallucinations.
 Unlike document hierarchies, Knowledge Graphs map relationships using natural language, enabling even non-technical users to build and modify rules and relationships to manage their enterprise RAG systems.